 - List of your creditors.

-The attorney believes that a consultation should be one that informs you of your options, limitations and any issues that may arise during your bankruptcy process.
+The attorney believes that a consultation should be one that informs you of your options, limitations, and any issues that may arise during your bankruptcy process.
 While the documentation-gathering process can be quite a bit of work, the answers you will receive at your consultation will make that time worth it.
+Anastasia will work with you through the preparation of documents, answering questions, and ensuring that you understand the process for your case.

-If you are in need of extra assistance in preparing your documents, or require the use of the office printers to provide documentation, a fee of $10 per session will apply to cover time and costs.
+If you are in need of extra assistance in preparing your documents or require the use of office printers to provide documentation, a fee of $10 per session will apply to cover time and costs.

 The information you gather will assist the attorney in protecting your property and stopping lawsuits and garnishments.
 Without the correct information, the attorney cannot answer your questions or protect you and your property.
 You must include income information as well as information about your property and debts and about your financial affairs during the past year.
 There is no way for WKLO to sign in to your IRS site, bank accounts, retirement accounts, or any other account.
 It is your responsibility to provide the full documentation.